gahoccode/tearsheet/docs/architecture/data-architecture.md

 ## Overview

-The Tearsheet Portfolio Analyzer follows a stateless, data-driven architecture where data flows from external sources through processing layers to generate analytical reports.
-The system does not maintain persistent storage, instead relying on real-time data retrieval and in-memory processing.
+The Tearsheet Portfolio Analyzer follows a modern **microservices data architecture** where data flows from external sources through a Flask API backend to generate QuantStats HTML tearsheets for display in a Next.js frontend.
+The system maintains a stateless approach with no persistent storage, emphasizing real-time data processing and HTML generation.

 ## Data Sources